This newsletter in English 31 October 2007

 Training guide for European works councils

-The trade union advisory committee (TUAC) at the Organisation for Economic Cooperation (OECD) in Paris has presented a guide for the execution of seminars under the title “European works councils and the OECD principles for multinational enterprises".
-The principles are a constituent of the worldwide social responsibility of enterprises and are frequently taken up at the conclusion of international framework agreements.
-The booklet delivers basic knowledge about European works councils, international trade union structures and rules for multinational companies.
-Charts which can be used for lectures are also contained.
+The Trade Union Advisory Committee (TUAC) to the Organisation for Economic Co-operation and Development (OECD) in Paris has presented a guide to conducting seminars, under the title “European works councils and the OECD guidelines for multinational enterprises".
+These guidelines are a component of global social responsibility of companies and often taken for concluding international framework agreements.
+The brochure provides basic knowledge of European works councils, international trade union structures and rules for multinational companies.
+Also included are charts that can be used for lectures.
 The guide is available in English, French, German and Czech.

 Background Knowledge to Private Equity

-The international federation of the food trade unions (IUL) in Geneva has presented a booklet on finance investors in May 2007.
-It explains what Private Equity is, how it works and which dangers it brings about for employees.
-Possible strategies for negotiations with Private Equity funds are shown and a number of instances represented.
-A list of the 50 largest participation companies is found in the appendix.
-The booklet is available in German, English, French, Swedish and Spanish.
+The International Union of Food Workers' Associations (IUF) in Geneva issued a brochure on financial investors in May 2007.
+It explains what private equity is, how it works and what dangers it entails for workers.
+It identifies possible strategies for negotiating with private equity funds and presents a series of case studies.
+The appendix provides a listing of the 50 largest private equity firms.
+The brochure is available in English, French, German, Swedish and Spanish.

 Cross-border participation in the SE

-Since February 2007 the third, revised edition of a guide on the European public limited company (SE) from the Hans Böckler foundation is available.
-It contains a summary of the foundation forms, the participation of the employees and the course of the negotiations about an agreement on the participation.
-The complete text of the Allianz SE agreement is printed (also see report in the EWC New 3/2006).
-New in the booklet are remarks on the merger Directive, which was converted into German law in December 2006.
-It regulates the cross-border fusion of public limited companies (see report in the EWC New 4/2006).
+Since February 2007 the third revised edition of a guide of Hans-Böckler-Foundation for the European company (SE) is available.
+It includes an overview of the methods of foundation, the involvement of employees and the conduct of negotiations on an agreement to participation.
+The full text of the Allianz SE agreement is printed.
+New in this brochure are now comments on the merger Directive, that was implemented in German law in December 2006.
+It regulates the cross-border mergers of companies.
+The brochure is only available in German.

-Paperback to the labour law with an international viewpoint
+Paperback on labour law with an international perspective

-This standard book of Prof. Däubler is now available in the 16th edition.
-Against previous editions it has been extented in one point: the look over the edge of the plate of the national events isn't treated as an independent chapter but is included in all topics.
-Thus the author has finally abandoned the idea that the globalisation leaves the labour law untouched.
-The cost-push, which starts out from cheap suppliers, the codes of conduct of American groups, which 'chop' on the German subsidiaries, the threat with production shift – all these are challenges, which one cannot avoid any more.
-Also for European works councils the "guide for employees" is a recommendable reference book.
+This basic book of Prof. Däubler is now available in the 16th edition.
+Compared with previous editions it was enlarged at a point: the view beyond the boundaries of national events is not treated as a separate chapter, but is integrated into all subjects.
+Thus the author has finally abandoned the illusion that the globalization leaves the labour law untouched.
+The cost pressure stemming from low cost companies, the codes of conduct of American corporations, that 'penetrate' German subsidiaries, the threat of relocation – all are challenges, that can one not avoid.
+Including for European works councils the "guide for employees" is a recommended reference book.
+It is only available in German.

 Wolfgang Däubler